onedarnleyroad/generator-one-craft/README.md

 ├── src                         # Front end source files mostly
 |   ├── scss
 |   ├── js
-|   ├── img                     # do we want to do this? this can get compiled into the public folder, and transformed - eg losslessly compressed?
+|   ├── img                     # see gulpfile - we put in images here and they get compressed into public
 |   └── templates               # this is for any twig template snippets you wish to transform before sending to craft
 |
 ├── README.md